|2013 Champions' League|

 ST: Gerd Muller (Germany)

-"Der Bomber" was widely considered to be the best striker in history.
+"Der Bomber" was widely considered to be the greatest striker in history.
 He scored 68 goals in 62 matches for Die Mannschaft.
 He scored 365 goals in 427 Bundesliga appearance, mostly with Bayern Muinch.
-He won the WC in 1974 and the European Championship in 1972.
 He won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
 At the international level, he played over 60 times for West Germany.
 He won the World Cup in 1974 and the European Championship in 1972.
 He was the European Player of the Year in 1970.

-Conrad Heidkamp, Jürgen Klinsmann, Jean Marie Pfaff, Hans Pfluegler, Franz Roth, Jorginho, Sören Lerby, Hasan Salihamidzic, Dieter Hoeness, Claudio Pizarro, Roy Makaay, Thomas Muller, Herbert Erhardt, Jerome Boateng, Samuel Kuffour, Robert Lewandowski.
+Conrad Heidkamp, Jürgen Klinsmann, Jean Marie Pfaff, Hans Pfluegler, Franz Roth, Jorginho, Sören Lerby, Hasan Salihamidzic, Dieter Hoeness, Claudio Pizarro, Wolfgang Dremmler, Roy Makaay, Thomas Muller, Herbert Erhardt, Jerome Boateng, Samuel Kuffour, Robert Lewandowski.

 -- Neuer has won the Champions' League.
 I took him over Pfaff.

 -- Franz Roth was the last player selected.
 He does not have the same name reorganization as the more modern player, but he is the 4th all-time leading scorer, despite playing as a midfielder.
 I took him over Claudio Pizarro, Roy Makaay, Roland Wohlfarth, Thomas Muller and Hasan Salihamidzic.
 I chose him because he scored important goals for the club.